 Did you know that your Great Dane may be missing out on important nutrition that could reduce their risk of experiencing bloat?
-There are two things your Great Dane needs in their diet.
+If you are looking for the best nutrition to prevent bloat in dogs, this post is it.
+We’re looking at the actual science and research to help ensure that you and your Great Dane are happy, healthy, and stress-free!

 Let’s dig in…

 What is Bloat in Dogs?